Jason Herbison

-Jason Herbison (born 1972) is an Australian television producer, screenwriter and novelist, most recently serving as the executive producer of the soap opera Neighbours.
-He has written scripts for numerous television serials, and has published several novels.
+Jason Herbison (born 1972) is an Australian television producer, screenwriter, journalist and novelist.
+He has worked as a scriptwriter on several Australian television dramas and serials, including Neighbours, Home and Away, Paradise Beach, Pacific Drive and Always Greener.
+Herbison also wrote for Australian television magazine TV Week and spent fifteen years writing for British soap opera magazine Inside Soap.
+He has written several fiction novels, including Living Famously co-written with actress Melissa Bell.
+After becoming a producer on Neighbours in 2013, Herbison was promoted to executive producer and remained in the role until the show was cancelled in 2025.
+He has also created and written four dramas for Channel 5 and Network 10, including Lie With Me (2021), Heat (2023) and The Imposter (2025).
+He won the AWGIE Award for Best Script for a Television Serial in 2016 and 2019.

 Career

-After leaving high school, Herbison was hired to work in the series Neighbours for the writing room.
-He has also been part of the writing team of fellow soap opera Home and Away.
-Herbison co-wrote the fiction novel Living Famously with actress Melissa Bell, which was published in November 1995.
-In 1998, his three-in-one book Bondi Place was published by Hodder Headline.
+After leaving high school, Herbison was hired to work on the Australian soap opera Neighbours in the writing room.
+He later joined the writing team of fellow soap opera Home and Away.
+He has also worked as a scriptwriter for Australian television series Flipper, Paradise Beach, Pacific Drive, Echo Point, Breakers, Above the Law, Always Greener and Out of the Blue, as well as New Zealand soap opera Shortland Street.

-For 15 years, Herbison worked for British soap opera magazine Inside Soap as its Australian correspondent.
+For 15 years in the 1990s and early 2000s, Herbison worked for British soap opera magazine Inside Soap as its Australian correspondent.
 He also continued working on various serial dramas, recalling "It was a lot of juggling.
 At one stage, I had the back half of my house in Sydney set up as a photo studio, and had soap stars coming and going all the time.
 I was in my late 20s, so it was a very social environment, and I got all the gossip – which I loved.
 Most actors were terrific fun and some very naughty!"
+He also wrote for Australian television magazine TV Week.
+Herbison co-wrote the fiction novel Living Famously with actress Melissa Bell, which was published in November 1995.
+In 1998, his three-in-one book Bondi Place was published by Hodder Headline.

 Herbison took over the role of producer on Neighbours from Alan Hardy in 2013.
 On 4 December 2013, it was confirmed that Herbison had been promoted to series producer, succeeding Richard Jasek.
+He developed the spin-off series Erinsborough High.
+He continued writing episodes for Neighbours and remained in the role of executive producer until the show ended in 2025.

 Herbison created the 2021 miniseries Lie With Me starring Brett Tucker and Charlie Brooks.
 The series was commissioned by Network 10 in Australia and Channel 5 in the UK.
 It was filmed in Melbourne.
 Following the success of Lie With Me, Herbison created and co-wrote two further dramas Riptide and Heat for Network 10 and Channel 5.
-In 2025, Herbison created the four-part drama Imposter, starring Jackie Woodburne and Kym Marsh, for 5 and Paramount.
+In 2025, Herbison created the four-part drama The Imposter, starring Jackie Woodburne and Kym Marsh, for 5 and Paramount.